 Leading roofing manufacturers like Malarkey and GAF understand that how their product is installed directly impacts how well it performs.
 To maintain their high standards, they award "Platinum Preferred," and "Master Elite" certificates to a carefully-selected group of local contractors who have met their strict guidelines.
 Contractors are judged on their professionalism, good business practices, and roofing expertise.
 If you find a contractor with a manufacturer certification, then you can rest assured that you're in good hands.

 Ask For Photos of Past Projects.

 Ask to see photos of past projects, whether they are on their website or simply on their phone.
 This is a great way to see what they have done in the past, and to ensure that they have actually completed the projects they have undertaken.

 Putting some thought into your decision in advance can save you a great deal of difficulty in the future.
 You should hire a company who meets your expectations and with whom you are comfortable.

 Contractors who offer a price that is substantially lower should be given a great deal of scrutiny.
-Make sure that they are going to be installing the same quality products, and doing it in the same way.
-Money is only saved by cutting corners, not carrying insurance or a license and can often have a profound effect on the outcome of your project.
+Make sure that they are going to be installing the same quality products, and following the proper installation guidelines.
+Money is only saved by cutting corners, not carrying insurance or a license which can often have a profound effect on the outcome of your project.